 This ‘Honor All Wallets’ rule will cause multiple issues which will ultimately affect consumers.
 By requiring merchants to accept all devices, this rule effectively forces them to disregard many of the most important aspects of pricing, technology, security, and data management, which are four of the most important issues affecting consumers.

 How does the cost of a mobile payment differ from a card payment?

 There are potentially tremendous cost efficiencies to be gained in the migration to mobile commerce where there is better technology and better security available for payments.
 However, there is also potential for the current high costs of card acceptance to be carried over into mobile commerce – with potentially new fees from new system participants.
-The price of retail goods and services will be impacted by the improved efficiency (or lack thereof) in payment acceptance costs with the migration to mobile so it’s in consumers best interests to become as efficient as possible in the digital age.
+Currently, the cost of mobile payments follows the traditional cost structure in market implemented through the payments networks as either card present (NFC) or card not present (QR code, browser-based, or in-app on the mobile device) versus a specific cost structure for mobile.

 What are mobile payments?

 According to the U.S. Federal Reserve Consumer and Mobile Financial Services Report, mobile payments are defined as “purchases, bill payments, charitable donations, payments to another person, or any other payments made using a mobile phone.
 You can do this either by accessing a web page through the web browser on your mobile device, by sending a text message (SMS), or by using a downloadable app on your mobile device.
 The amount of the payment may be applied to your phone bill (for example, Red Cross text message donation), charged to your credit card, deducted from a prepaid card, or withdrawn directly from your bank account.”